palacms/palacms/DEVELOPERS.md

 ### Database Schema

-- Schema changes go in `pb_migrations/`
+- Schema changes go in `migrations/`
-- Migrations use JavaScript format
-- Migrations are auto-generated when you use Pocketbase admin UI to modify the collections
+- Migrations use Golang
-  - Remember to format the auto-generated migrations
+- Migrations should be written manually

-### Server Hooks
+### Server-side code

-- Hooks are in `pb_hooks/` (CommonJS format)
-- Keep hooks simple and secure
+- Server-side code exists mostly in `internal/` directory
+- Entry point to the server application can be found from `main.go` which exists in the root directory
 - Used for tasks such as validation and serving files
 - Only the business logic that has no place in the frontend application should be added here